ijlyttle/bsplus/README.md

 ## Acknowledgments

-This package draws inspiration from the **shinybs** package written by Eric Bailey.
+This package draws inspiration from the **shinybs** package written by Eric Bailey, and leans heavily on the **htmltools** package written by Joe Cheng.

+## Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.